xiaoxiae/Grafatko/README.md

 ---

-Another way to run grafátko (albeit a little more difficult) is to first clone the repository, go to the base directory and run the project as a Python module:
+Another way to run Grafátko (albeit a little more difficult) is to first clone the repository, go to the base directory and run the project as a Python module:

 ```console
 xiaoxiae@thinkpad ~> git clone https://github.com/xiaoxiae/Grafatko.git